-MEANTIME was a space for the development and production of contemporary art in central Cheltenham from 2007 to 2014, presenting a year-round programme of artist-residencies, exhibitions, workshops, discussions and live events such as music, film and performance.
-MEANTIME supported artists to experiment and realise new work, and offered a resource for engagement in and discussion around current art practice.
-MEANTIME occupied a mid-point, neither an artist’s studio nor a gallery, but an active workspace somewhere between.
+MEANTIME was a space for the development and production of contemporary art in central Cheltenham from 2007 to 2014, located in Oxford Passage.
+MEANTIME presented a year-round programme of artist-residencies, exhibitions, workshops, discussions and live events such as music, film and performance.
+It occupied a mid-point, neither an artist’s studio nor a gallery, but an active workspace somewhere between.
+MEANTIME supported artists to experiment and realise new work, and offered a resource for engagement in and discussion around current artistic practice.

 Visit the Archive to read about and view MEANTIME residencies, projects and live events.
 Additional photos can be viewed here.
 Projects are further discussed by guest contributors on the MEANTIME blog.